cruzluna/cruzluna/README.md

 I am a Mechanical engineering student with an interest in programming.
 Experienced in Python, C++, & MATLAB.
 I plan to help build the Metaverse and turn it into a household name.
 In the near future, I will contribute to open source projects.

--:hammer: I am currently grindindg for an internship
+- :hammer: I am currently grindindg for an internship
 - 📫 How to reach me: LunaC8@unlv.nevada.edu